ASBO Sp. z o.o.

-1. The Personal Data Protection Policy applies to all personal data processed at ASBO SMART SOLUTIONS Sp. z o.o. regardless of the processing form.
+1. The Personal Data Protection Policy applies to all personal data processed at ASBO Sp. z o.o. regardless of the processing form.

-2. The Personal Data Protection Policy is kept in a paper and electronic format at the Controller’s address: 3 Maja 34, 08 – 110 Siedlce.
+2. The Personal Data Protection Policy is kept in a paper and electronic format at the Controller’s address: Brzeska 65, 08 – 110 Siedlce.

 3. The Personal Data Protection Policy shall be made available to persons authorised to process personal data upon their request as well as persons who are to be authorised to process personal data in order to allow such persons to read it.